npm/npm/doc/json.md

 entire package folder in the tarball, but you may want to only include specific things.

-If you specify modules, bins, or man pages, then those will be automatically added to the files array, even if they would not ordinarily be included.
+If you specify bins or man pages, then those will be automatically added to the files array, even if they would not ordinarily be included.